Interactive, ready to use Power BI reports and dashboards

 The below example shows an automated solution based on integration with the ERP system and data coming from it.
 (SAP is just an example, it could be any other system of similar type)

-Automated Power BI deployment
+Automated Power BI data architecture

 Efficient and productive implementation may be very well conducted for companies and/or departments that need to use flat files